edwinmeyer/weather-app/README.md

 One interesting aspect of the app is that it is structured to allow different vendors' APIs to be used to obtain weather data, although it is still skeletal in nature and only the openweathermap.org APIs are implemented.
 Currently hardwired as 'Open Weather', the view could have an input field to set the 'service' param to a different service.
-This is implemented by having the GetWeathersController make a call to WeatherSelector.get_service_class with the service name.
+This is implemented by having the GetWeatherController make a call to WeatherSelector.get_service_class with the service name.
 It returns the class name of the proper service (here OpenWeather::WeatherAccess).
 The WeatherAccess class implements the service functionality.
 For Open Weather, its pathname is app/services/open_weather/weather_access.rb

 Except for the fact there are no models and no database (the volatile cache is the only data store that preserves data across requests), 'weather-app' is fairly standard.
-A request to the get_weather endpoint is routed to GetWeathersController, which calls WeatherSelector.get_service_class(service) to get the class name (here OpenWeather::WeatherAccess), instantiate it, then call its get_weather method with input coordinates and zipcode. get_weather does all the work, then returns output data to the controller.
+A request to the get_weather endpoint is routed to GetWeatherController, which calls WeatherSelector.get_service_class(service) to get the class name (here OpenWeather::WeatherAccess), instantiate it, then call its get_weather method with input coordinates and zipcode. get_weather does all the work, then returns output data to the controller.
 Then the controller invokes the ERB view.